GramGra07/VelocityVision/detection-pipelines/mean-of-area-detection-meo.md

 Next, you will define a name for this detection.
 For instance, with my example of CenterStage earlier, it could be "left" or "center".

 Next you will define a lower and upper **scalar** color.

-This pipeline uses the **YCrCb** color space because I have found it to be much simpler to navigate with simple colors.
+For color spaces, you will pass in your own color space you want to use.
+This uses an ENUM that is defined in this module called CSpace.
+You can make it use RGB, YCrCb, HSV, or HLS.
+For instance, if you wanted to use RGB, you would pass in CSpace.RGB.

 ```java
 Scalar(255.0, 255.0, 255.0)